 Think about college funds and the child’s expenses.
 Don’t forget to appoint someone to manage the estate or trust.
 The guardian doesn’t have to be the same person who manages the finances if the guardian isn’t suited for the role.
 I will be glad to discuss the options with you and determine if an irrevocable trust or custodial UGMA/UTMA account is right for your family.
 I can help you develop a suitable estate plan to ensure that your assets are inherited by your spouse or children in the manner you prefer, and that those assets are protected for your children’s future.

-If you’re ready to create a will that designates a guardian for minor children, call 904-425-9046.
-We can arrange a meeting at my office in Jacksonville.
-I look forward to helping you plan for the future.
+If you’re ready to create a will that designates a guardian for minor children, schedule a meeting with an estate planning attorney.